Understanding Stretchout Protection Trusts in North Carolina Long-Term Care Planning

 For those planning to pass down retirement plans as an inheritance, these SECURE Act rules come as a devastating blow and new tax planning strategies may need to be explored.
 To learn more about the SECURE Act and planning options, you can download our free memo, SECURE Act: Major Tax & Estate Planning Implications.

-Strechout Protection Trusts (also known as IRA Trusts, Retirement Plan Trusts) are still a great tool for maximizing the stretchout options available, protecting your child's inheritance from future lawsuits, bankruptcy, and ensuring your retirement accounts stay in your bloodline.
+Strechout Protection Trusts (also known as IRA Trusts or Retirement Plan Trusts) are still a great tool for maximizing the stretchout options available, protecting your child's inheritance from future lawsuits, bankruptcy, and ensuring your retirement accounts stay in your bloodline.
 To learn more about Stretchout Protection Trusts, continue reading below:

 Frequently, the Stretchout Protection Trust will be designed to match the distribution pattern of your Will or Living Trust, but the Stretchout Protection Trust is designed precisely to comply with the IRS rules.
 This will ensure that your beneficiaries remain eligible for the Inherited IRA “stretchout” option.